nikitavoloboev/data/minimalism/minimalism.md

 I describe how I use each of them & the price + link of where I bought the item from in the description.
 I use [FB Market Place](https://facebook.com/marketplace) to sell off the things I don't need.

-I [budget all money](../economy/finance.md).
+I [budget all my money](../economy/finance.md).
 This allows me to spend & invest mindfully and not buy things I don't need.

 ## Notes